 If community living appeals to you, read on for more benefits to living in the dorms.

-For one, things like toilet paper, sheets, blankets, and pillows are provided for you (though keep in mind you will have to provide your own toiletries).
+For one, things like toilet paper, sheets, and blankets are provided for you (though keep in mind you will have to provide your own pillow and toiletries).
 Better than that, all of your room and board costs are automatically deducted from your paychecks.
 This deduction includes room, utilities, laundry facilities, limited internet, and three meals a day in the employee cafeteria.

 Matt Rafferty, a former employee who lived in the dorms, explained the ease of living in the dorms offers to residents.
 He quit his job back home and came to Yellowstone looking for something different, and said he loved how simple it was to live in the dorms because he never had to worry about it.

 “To get to live in a place like this, and yet having housing taken care of, food taken care of, it’s so easy,” Rafferty said.
 “Any place else, you’re trying to find your own apartment and you have to figure out how you’re going to make ends meet.
 Here, it’s like, that’s all taken care of, and you can just work and then get outside and have fun.”

 Full disclosure: this experience, no matter how incredible, isn’t for everyone.

 If you can’t go without stable WiFi, constant cell phone service, and having a private bathroom, you might not find a home here.